Ask AI

 The Description page includes details on the creator, how many users it has, an estimation of how many credits it might use, and a Description written by the creator.
 The Description should give you a good idea of what the Plugin is intended to do, and ideally how to use it.

-Once you’ve added a Plugin, you will see it available in all of your projects under the Plugins dropdown in the top right of your toolbar.
+Once you’ve added a Plugin, you will see it available in all of your projects under the More Tools dropdown in the top right of your toolbar.

 Notion image